 The Teton County/Jackson Parks and Recreation Department will be offering two American Red Cross Lifeguard Training Course this fall.
 This course will certify an individual to become a non-surf lifeguard.
-Participants must complete all the e-learning sessions priro to attending classroom skill sessions.
+Participants must complete all the e-learning sessions prior to attending classroom skill sessions.
 Participants must be able to meet or pass all course prerequisites listed below.
 Books for the course may be picked up at registration and participants are advised to read course materials before the class begins.
 For more information, contact Chuck Parquet at 732.5760.

 The cost for these courses is $90 payabale to TCJPR at the time of registration and $35 payable to the American Red Cross at the time you register online.
-If participants work for the Parks & Recreation department for 40 hours withing 30 days of successfully completing the course, the $90 registration fee will be refunded.
+If participants work for the Parks & Recreation department for 40 hours within 30 days of successfully completing the course, the $90 registration fee will be refunded.

-Please contact Chuck Parquet for more information.
+Please contact Chuck Parquet for more information regarding upcoming training courses

 To enroll in the Lifeguarding course, a person must...